Indoor Air Quality at Work

 • Ensure that outdoor air supply dampers and room air vents are open.

-• Remove or modify partitions or obstructions that block fresh airflow.
+• Remove or modify partitions or obstructions that block fresh air movement.

-• Rebalance the ventilation system to prevent inflow or outflow of contaminated air.
+• Rebalance the ventilation system to prevent inflow or outflow of specific air contaminants.
 This can occur due to differences in pressure between rooms.

-• Use room fans to improve mixing and dilution of pollutants.
+• Use room fans to improve air mixing and help dilute pollutants in the indoor environment.

 A woman and a man sitting at a table in a modern office setting.
 The woman is facing the man, who is taking notes.
 A box with different colored car key fobs is on the table, indicating a car dealership discussion.